richiejp/runltp-ng-1/README.md

     ./runltp-ng qemu -i folder/image.qcow2 -s syscalls dio

 Please use `--help` to check all available options for the commands above.

+The following environment variables are supported and they can be used to customize the runner behavior:

+- `LTPROOT`: root of LTP installation
+- `TMPDIR`: temporary directory for the tests
+- `LTP_COLORIZE_OUTPUT`: tells LTP to show colors

 Running tests
 -------------